-Another quality control issue is O2 data spatial and temporal representativeness.
-The paucity of data forces general the compositing of all historical data to produce "climatological" fields.
+Another quality control issue is nutrient data representativeness.
+The general paucity of data forces the compositing of all historical nutrient data to produce "climatological" fields.
 In a given one-degree square, there may be data from a month or season of one particular year, while in the same or a nearby square there may be data from an entirely different year.
 If there is large interannual variability in a region where scattered sampling in time has occurred, then one can expect the analysis to reflect this.
-Because the observations are scattered randomly with respect to time, except for a few limited areas, the results cannot, in a strict sense, be considered a true long-term climatological average.
+Because the observations are scattered randomly with respect to time, except for a few limited areas (i.e., time series stations such as Hawaii Ocean Time Series, Bermuda Atlantic Time Series, CARIACO), the results cannot, in a strict sense, be considered a true long-term climatological average.

 We present smoothed analyses of historical means, based (in certain areas) on relatively few observations.
 We believe, however, that useful information about the oceans can be gained through our procedures and that the large-scale features are representative of the real ocean.
-We believe that, if a hypothetical global synoptic set of ocean O2 data existed and one were to smooth these data to the same degree as we have smoothed the historical means overall, the large-scale features would be similar to our results.
-Some differences would certainly occur of interannual-to-decadal-scale because variability.
+We believe that, if a hypothetical global synoptic set of ocean data (temperature, salinity, dissolved oxygen, nutrients, etc) existed and one were to smooth these data to the same degree as we have smoothed the historical means overall, the large-scale features would be similar to our results.
+Some differences would certainly occur because of interannual-to-decadalscale variability.

-The volume of $O_2$ observations diminish with increasing depth.
-In the upper ocean, the alldata $O_2$ annual and seasonal mean distributions are quite reasonable for defining large-scale features, but for the monthly periods, the database is inadequate in some regions.
-With respect to the deep ocean, in some areas the distribution of observations may be adequate for some diagnostic computations but inadequate for other purposes (fit for purpose).
-If an isolated deep basin or some region of the deep ocean has only one observation, then no horizontal gradient computations can be meaningful or robust.
-However, useful information is provided by the observations in the computation of other quantities (e.g., a volumetric mean over a major ocean basin).
+The nutrient observations diminish in number with increasing depth.
+In the upper ocean, the all-data annual mean distributions are representing large-scale reasonable for features, but for the seasonal and monthly periods, the data base is inadequate in some regions.
+With respect to the deep ocean, in some areas the distribution of observations may be adequate for some diagnostic computations but inadequate for other purposes.
+If an isolated deep basin or some region of the deep ocean has only one observation, then no horizontal gradient computations are meaningful.
+However, useful information is provided by the observation in the computation of other quantities (e.g., a volumetric mean over a major ocean basin).